 You can definitely use a candy thermometer if you have a reliable one.
-I have 3 and each of them varies by 3-5 degrees which can be quite a difference when you’re making homemade caramel sauce.
+I have 3 and each of them varies by 3-5 degrees which can be quite a difference when you’re making homemade caramel sauce or candy.

 Salted Caramel Sauce is pretty darn delicious drizzled over just about any dessert.
 From ice cream and cakes to a dipping sauce for apples, pretzels and brownie bites – it’s addictive!

 You can keep it in the fridge for a week or so, if it lasts that long!
 Once I made it, we were dipping apples and pretzel sticks every chance we got.
 Dangerous situation, let me tell you.

 If you’re feeling fancy, you can also add a few spices – cinnamon, or apple pie spice would be awesome, or even pumpkin pie spice if you’re making it in fall.
 Do a trio of customized sauces and gift them to your favorite hostess!